jezzsantos/queryany/samples/ri/README.md

 This is where all QueryAny implementations will exist for this sample.

 > Generally speaking there would probably be a separate project for each implementation of the `IStorage<TEntity>` interface. eg. one for SqlServer, one for Redis, one for JSON file.

+## Local Development and Testing

+You will need to:

+1. install the `Azure Cosmos DB Emulator` locally to run some of the tests.
+Available for [download here](https://aka.ms/cosmosdb-emulator)
+1. In the project `Storage.UnitTests`, in the file `appsettings.json`, change the value of the `AzureCosmosDbConnectionString` setting to match your local emulator (only if you have changed the defaults).

+> Note: When running the tests on `Storage.UnitTests` you will need to give your IDE elevated privileges to run the Azure Cosmos DB Emulator during a test run.